 - Gluten-free Buttercream Thumbprint Cookies are another traditional favorite!
 That little bite of icing is just perfection.
 This is another great recipe to use up the rest of your pecans!

-- This double chocolate cookie is one of the most popular recipes here on the site!
+- This gluten-free double chocolate chip cookie is one of the most popular recipes here on the site!
 For good reason too, they are so chocolatey and chewy, a cross between a brownie and a cookie.

-- These sugar cookies are perfect for Christmas cut-outs!
+- These gluten-free sugar cookies are perfect for Christmas cut-outs!
 They hold their shape well and work with many of the popular gluten-free flour blends.

-- This jam-filled thumbprint recipe has been in my family for generations.
+- This gluten-free jam-filled thumbprint recipe has been in my family for generations.
 Filled with raspberry or apricot preserves, this gluten-free cookie is delicious and easy to make!

 - This is the perfect gluten-free snickerdoodle recipe.
 The cookies are soft with a bit of chew!